Hiwonder-docs/16-Channel-Servo-Controller/source/docs/1_User_Manual_formatted.md

 ### 1.5.1 Edit Action Group

-Let’s demonstrate on connecting a servo 1, and making it rotate left and right.
+Let's demonstrate on connecting a servo 1, and making it rotate left and right.

-(1) Please refer to [1.3.1 Setup PC Software Control Environment]() to connect the servo to the PC software, and check the box for servo 1.For the selection of servos, please rely on the actual situation.
+(1) Please refer to [1.3.1 Setup PC Software Control Environment](#anchor_1_3_1) to connect the servo to the PC software, and check the box for servo 1.For the selection of servos, please rely on the actual situation.

 (2) Click **"Reset servo"** to make the servo in the neutral position.